awesto/django-shop/README.md

 to get involved in the development, please have a look at our documentation in ``docs/contributing.rst``.

-**Django-SHOP** aims to be a the easy, fun and fast shop counterpart to django CMS.
+**Django-SHOP** aims to be a the easy, fun and fast shop counterpart to **django-CMS**.

-Specifically, we aim at providing a clean, modular and Pythonic/Djangonic implementation of an e-commerce framework, that a moderately experienced Django programmer should be able to pick up and run easily.
+Specifically, we aim at providing a clean, modular and Pythonic/Djangonic implementation of an e-commerce framework, that a moderately experienced Django developer should be able to pick up and run easily.

+Whenever possible, extra features shall be added to third party libraries.
+This implies that **django-SHOP** aims to provide an API, which allows merchants to add every feature they desire.